 I am currently a graduate student in Pitt’s Department of Biomedical Informatics.
 My undergrad was also at Pitt where I was one of the first students to graduate with a Bioinformatics degree.
 The diversity of research I was a part of as an undergraduate helped me to decide what I wanted to pursue as a career and was an incredible advantage when I applied to graduate programs.
 Currently my research is seeking to decrease the number of medical errors by reducing the cognitive load on physicians when using the electronic medical records.

-Andrew is a Doctoral Fellow in the Department of Biomedical Informatics, University of Pittsburgh
+Andrew is a Research Assistant Professor of Critical Care Medicine, University of Pittsburgh

 After graduating from Pitt in 2003, I went on to obtain a PhD in Cell and Molecular Biology from the University of Pennsylvania in 2008.
 After briefly working as a postdoctoral fellow in the Department of Physiology at Penn and as a consultant for a medical communications company in Philadelphia, I am currently a postdoctoral fellow in the Department of Otorhinolaryngology at Penn, where I study epithelial physiology in the upper airway.
 The classes and research experience I received in the Department of Biological Sciences made me far better prepared graduate school than many of my peers, and the knowledge I gained at Pitt has helped me in all aspects of my scientific career.